The Best Note-Taking Methods for Visual Learners

 Incorporating different practices for each learning style that suits you is a great way to deepen your understanding of a concept and make study time more enjoyable.

-Visual learners excel at visual elements and presentations.
-Anything that you can see or picture in your mind will help you to better understand the material.
+Visual learners often excel at using visual elements and presentations to describe a concept or idea.
+Anything you can see or picture in your mind will help you better understand and interpret the material.
 If you are a visual learner, you might find you are attracted to:

-These elements allow you to easily see and interpret the information at a glance.
+These elements allow you to see and interpret the information at a glance.

-Visual learners function best when they can see what they are learning, regardless of if you are looking at a picture or watching a video.
-Being able to see the information you are trying to take in and have it demonstrated will help you clarify your understanding.
+Visual learners function best when they can see what they are learning, whether looking at a picture or watching a video.
+Being able to see the information you are trying to absorb and have it demonstrated will help you clarify your understanding.

 Visual learners want to see it, doodle it or draw it out.
 Once they can see it in their minds, they own it.
 We can manipulate it, analyze it, and understand it.